Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Introduction

 Although the replica framework provides a powerful conceptual picture of metastable states, its focus on static quantities makes direct comparison with experiments and simulations somewhat difficult.
 In contrast, MCT has achieved broad success precisely because it yields detailed, falsifiable predictions for dynamical observables in finite dimensions \cite{kob1995testing, kob1995testing2, gotze1999recent, weysser2010structural}.
 Thus, even though it predicts the incorrect large dimensional physics, MCT remains an excellent starting point for improvements and refinements.
 A majority of these improvements attempt to remedy the shortcomings of MCT by invoking additional relaxation channels or processes that are generically called `activated' or `hopping' mechanisms \cite{Schweizer2003NLE, mayer2006cooperativity, MedinaNoyola2007PRE, bhattacharyya2008facilitation, janssen2015microscopic, Schweizer2013EC}.
-The precise physical nature of these processes and how to appropriately incorporate them in a theoretical framework is however a subject of intense debate.
-Since MCT-like approaches yield falsifiable predictions that can be directly tested against experiments and simulations, they remain to this day a particularly appealing starting point for theorists.
+The precise physical nature of these processes and how to appropriately incorporate them in a theoretical framework is a subject of intense debate.
 What is still lacking, however, is a systematic framework to incorporate critical dynamical fluctuations beyond the mean-field level.
 Developing such an extension is the central aim of this work.
 To this end, we build on a diagrammatic formulation of MCT previously derived by one of us \cite{szamel2007dynamics}.

-Our overall strategy can be divided into two steps.
-In a first instance, we identify specific classes of diagrams that involve corrections to the mean-field prediction dominated by critical fluctuations.
-An explicit perturbative analysis reveals that the associated series dominates the MCT prediction below an upper critical dimension $d_c = 8$, signaling the breakdown of the mean-field description in physical dimensions.

-To overcome this difficulty and formally resum the divergent series, we establish a mapping between the divergent diagrammatic series and the solution of a stochastic process, in which the order parameter evolves under the influence of spatiotemporally varying random external fields.
-We show that this reformulation provides a systematic way to resum the dominant contributions, allowing us to formally extend MCT beyond its mean-field character.
+In essence, we go beyond the mean-field scenario of MCT by including certain classes of spatio-temporal density fluctuations, which changes the singular transition into a smooth crossover.